John Locke essay Experience

 warned against governments founded on force rather than consent feeling that these are not

 good in the long run.
-According to Locke, in Treatises II, 1, 4,
+According to Locke, in Treatises II, 1, 4, "all governments in the world are

 merely the product of force and violence, and that men live together by no other rules than that

-of life with really strong support systems.
+The most compelling reason I would choose Swedish citizenship is the excellent quality of life with really strong support systems.
 Sweden is known by many as one of the world's

 happiest countries, due to the country’s efforts prioritizing equality and comprehensive social